We’re a science-based conservation organisation that’s committed to working with Aboriginal partners using best-practice principles and methods.

 - provide opportunities for all parties to analyse/interpret data

 - use open communication pathways (with limited jargon)

 - acknowledge all contributors.

 Cups of tea are essential!
-They make sure everyone sits together, build trust and help talk through different aspects of the project as it progresses.
+They make sure everyone sits together to build trust and talk through different aspects of the project as it progresses.

 Give and take